 Glasney College Field

 The scheme for this significant heritage has been granted consent from Historic England and will be delivered in accordance with the conditions set out.
 An innovative approach has been taken to using planting arrangements to evoke a sense of the heritage, with a formal raised flower bed design planned in the area where the church tower once stood to planted with medical and sensory plants symbolic of those found in medieval abbey grounds.
+Works are complete now.
+Regular events will be taking place at this historic site over 2022.

 Woodland below Saracen Way

-Following Public consultation in spring 2021, plans have been developed to enhance the existing woodland environment of this cherish space with a mind to increase its resilience to future uses and environmental changes, including increased storm events and higher temperatures as a result of climate change and for instance.
+Following Public consultation in spring 2021, plans have been developed to enhance the existing woodland environment of this cherish space with a mind to increase its resilience to future uses and environmental changes, including increased storm events and higher temperatures as a result of climate change for instance.

 Kinsman Estate and Treningle View